"10 years. Over 1,000 salespeople trained. Here’s what we’ve learned.”

 Nobody likes getting lectured.
 And nobody likes someone up in their grill.
 This is where a technique called “the rule of thirds” comes into play and it’s why we rarely recommend framing yourself in the center of the screen.
 You want to position yourself in the right third -- angling your body into the frame slightly -- in order to make your viewer comfortable.
 This technique mimics a regular conversation, where you would feel uncomfortable if someone stood too close and comfortable if they took a step back and angled their body by thirty degrees.

 When you think of Star Wars or Superman, what do you think of first?
-The storyline or an object like a lightsaber, or red cape maybe even kryptonite?
+The storyline or an object like a lightsaber or red cape?
 More than likely, it’s an object.
-In other words, you might think your message is the bee's knees, but six months from now, two years from now, the first thing your lead or client will likely remember an object they saw in your video first.
+In other words, you might think your message is the bee's knees, but six months from now, two years from now, the first thing people will likely remember is an object they saw in your video first.
 The objects you surround yourself with give meaning to your message.
 So, choose them wisely!

 Authenticity is the accelerator pedal when it comes to video, because when you mean what you say, you always get better results.
 There are two parts: (1) the steps to create a video need to be in your rote memory so you can focus on your message, and (2) speaking from your heart as opposed to your head because when you believe, they believe.
 Once these two elements come naturally to you, your on-camera performance will improve dramatically.

-There are three advanced building blocks, the other seven sort of roll-up into them.
+There are three advanced building blocks, the other 7 sort of roll-up into them.
 Staging is going from props to creating a staged environment to film.
 Image/style is tailoring your look to fit your audience.
 Acting is stepping into a professional character when you film.
-At jiveSYSTEMS, we've chosen the casual approach.
-However, certain professions require a more professional touch.